Care Center Spotlight: OrthoMaryland

 The Foot & Ankle department is led by Dr. Ian Weiner, who treats conditions such as pain & trauma, plantar fasciitis, bunions, heel pain, ligament sprains and more.
 He is one of just a few surgeons in the region with foot & ankle fellowship training, helping to relieve patients’ pain and restore function.
 He also represents OrthoMaryland as a physician with the Maryland State Athletic Commission.

 Patients can come to the Hand, Wrist and Elbow Team for treatment of conditions such as tendon problems, trauma and fractures, arthritis, nerve injuries, dislocations and more.
-Dr. Elisa Knutsen is particularly interested in treating nerve compression syndromes and sports injuries, and Dr. Steven Friedman offers surgical and non-operative treatments of the hand, wrist and elbow.
+Dr. Steven Friedman, and Dr. Beatrice Grasu offer surgical and non-operative treatments of the hand, wrist and elbow with the support of Michelle Auster, their hand physician assistant

-Beyond these treatment areas, OrthoMaryland’s staff includes several physiatrists – physicians with training in physical medicine and rehabilitation (PMR).
-The care center’s Spine Team – spine specialists Dr. Brad Moatz and Dr. Mark Rosenthal, as well as physiatrists Dr. Jason Brokaw and Dr. Lisa Grant – treat patients with back and neck pain.
+Beyond these treatment areas, OrthoMaryland’s staff includes two physiatrist – physicians with training in physical medicine and rehabilitation (PMR).
+The care center’s Spine Team – spine specialists Dr. Ayodele Buraimoh and Dr. Mark Rosenthal, as well as physiatrists Dr. Jason Brokaw and Dr. Lisa Grant – treat patients with back and neck pain.
 The team develops a comprehensive treatment plan for patients who don’t necessarily require surgery.
 Non-operative treatments include physical therapy, modalities, therapeutic injections, epidural steroid injections and exercise.
 Spine surgery is also available to patients who don’t respond to non-operative treatment.

 OrthoMaryland in the Community